Topo Ambassador, Barbara Roman, shares her top 10 tips for running in hot weather.

 3. Or wait until the sun goes down: Personally, I love running in the evening.
 The temps are still pretty warm, but as long as the sun isn’t beating down on your skin, it’s way more bearable!
 Vegas is surrounded by mountains and when the sun finally goes behind them, it’s shady and wonderful!

 4. Acclimate: Try doing shorter runs during the day when temps are highest.
-Doing this a couple of times a week can help your body get used to the heat.
+Doing this a couple of times a week can help your body get used to hot weather running.

 5. Always carry hydration: Always, always, always have some type of hydration on you!
 Dehydration is serious and it can lead to heat exhaustion and heat stroke.
 I always have a handheld or a bladder, depending on the length of my run.
 Adding electrolytes is a bonus, Skratch Labs is one of my favorites, or take electrolyte tablets.
 Just make sure your adding something to your water to keep you from getting dehydrated.